javatarz/EODinJ/readme.md

 Other options include [Status Hero](https://statushero.com/) or [Standuply](https://standuply.com/), but they are costly and proprietary.
 The EOD Machine will always be open source and free. :joy:

 Want email's?
 Use [Ryan Oglesby](https://github.com/ryanoglesby08)'s [EOD machine](https://github.com/ryanoglesby08/the-eod-machine).
 Want something simpler that's web based?
-Used [EODinJ](https://github.com/javatarz/eodinj)
+Use [EODinJ](https://github.com/javatarz/eodinj).

 Does this description look familiar?
 It's meant to :smile: